LoginRadius/sso-connector/Shopify/LRShopifyMultipass-nodejs/README.md

 # Introduction
 The LRShopifyMultipass-nodejs contains a demo for SSO workflow between LoginRadius and Shopify application using the SSO connector code.
 It leverages the LoginRadius NodeJs SDK library to call LoginRadius authentication APIs.

-Please see the LoginRadius [NodeJs SDK Demo](https://github.com/LoginRadius/node-js-sdk) for complete LoginRadius Nodejs Authentication demo.
+Please see the LoginRadius [NodeJs SDK Demo](https://github.com/LoginRadius/node-js-sdk) for the complete LoginRadius Nodejs Authentication demo.

-Please visit [here](http://www.loginradius.com/) for more information on LoginRadius platform.
+Please visit [here](http://www.loginradius.com/) for more information on the LoginRadius platform.

 ### Prerequisite
 1. **LoginRadius Account:** If you don't have a LoginRadius account, you can create a free account at `https://www.loginradius.com/pricing/`.